 Our future capital requirements will depend upon many factors, including progress with developing, manufacturing and marketing our technologies, the time and costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims and other proprietary rights, our ability to establish collaborative arrangements, marketing activities and competing technological and market developments, including regulatory changes and overall economic conditions in our target markets.
-Our ability to generate revenue and achieve profitability requires us to successfully market and secure purchase orders for our products from customers currently identified in our sales pipeline and to new customers as well.
+Our ability to generate revenue and achieve profitability requires us to successfully market and secure purchase orders for our products from customers currently identified in our sales pipeline as well as new customers.
 We also will be required to efficiently manufacturer and deliver equipment on those purchase orders.
-These activities, including our planned research and development efforts, will require significant uses of working capital through the end of 2020 and beyond.
-Based on our current operating plans, we believe that our existing cash at the time of this filing will only be sufficient to meet our anticipated operating needs through March 2020.
+These activities, including our planned research and development efforts, will require significant uses of working capital.
+There can be no assurance that we will generate revenue and cash as expected in our current business plan.
+Our existing cash at the time of this filing will be sufficient to meet our anticipated operating needs only through June 30, 2022 if our business development plan fails to generate the expected revenue and profitability.